nathanramoscfa/yieldquery/README.md

 This will run the collection of bots and store the data as a CSV file in the `data` directory.

 You can also run each bot individually by running the Jupyter Notebook file for each bot in the `dev` directory.
-This will allow you to see the data as it is being collected and processed and troubleshoot.
-Bots may break if the ETF issuer changes the format of their website.
+This will allow you to see the data as it is being collected and processed.
+The bots may break if the ETF issuer changes the format of their website.
+Running the bot individually can help development and troubleshooting.
 If this happens, please open an issue or submit a pull request.

 ## Documentation

-Complete documentation is available on [Read the Docs](link-to-your-readthedocs).
+Complete documentation is available on [Read the Docs](https://yieldquery.readthedocs.io/en/latest/index.html#).

 ## Contributing

-If you'd like to contribute to Yield Query, please fork the repository and use a feature branch.
+If you'd like to contribute to YieldQuery, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## License

-Yield Query is licensed under the [MIT License](https://github.com/nathanramoscfa/etradebot/blob/main/LICENSE).
+Distributed under the MIT License.